Is Calling on Hands An Archaic Practice?

 - Tom thinks ______, whereas Tina thinks _____.
-Discuss in pairs whose thinking closely matches your own.
-Then we will share during large group.
+Discuss in pairs whose thinking closely matches you own.
+Then we will share large group.

 As students are collaborating, circulate and listen in.
 Hold them accountable for staying on subject and show interest in their thinking.
 Jot notes to be used as assessments and in large group sharing.
 Students’ thinking in these conversations is a great assessment of their learning and comprehension.